Sasa-Bose/Power-BI-Projects/README.md

 # Power-BI-Projects
-A collection of Power BI projects showcasing data analysis, visualization, and dashboard design skills.
+A collection of Power BI projects showcasing data analysis, visualization, dashboard design skills and Advanced DAX functions use cases.